Why Do Contact Lenses Expire?

 It is not unusual for the expiration date of a soft contact lens to be four years from the date the lens was manufactured and packaged.

-Generally, contact lens expiration dates are written in a yyyy/mm format.
-For example, an expiration date of 2013/12 means the lens should be considered safe for wear until the end of December 2013.
+Generally, the expiration date on contact lens packaging is written in a yyyy/mm format.
+For example, an expiration date of 2018/08 means the lenses should be considered safe for wear until the end of August 2018.

 Soft Contact Lens Packaging